Good Roads General Registration Form

 Your grade will be calculated as follows:

-Participants must achieve a minimum score of 60% to pass and will receive a certificate of completion upon successful completion.
+Participants must achieve a minimum score of 70% to pass.

 What's Included

-Registration includes the full 4-day program: Day 1 Safe System Principles conference, 3-day Temporary Work Zones course, continental breakfast, lunch, and refreshments each day.
+Registration includes the full 4-day program: Day 1 Safe System Principles conference, 3-day Traffic Safety Analytics course, continental breakfast, lunch, and refreshments each day.

 Essam Dabbour, Ph.D., RSP1, F.ITE, P. Eng.